At-a-Glance

 Practical Tips: Dining, Dress Codes, and Cultural Norms

 Carry a light scarf or shawl to quickly meet dress-code requirements when entering churches and religious sites during sightseeing.
 This simple item—taking minimal space in a day bag—prevents the disappointment of being turned away from churches after walking across the city to visit them.
-Many visitors learn this rule the hard way at St. Peter’s Basilica, where guards strictly enforce shoulder and knee coverage regardless of outside temperature.

 Advance Planning Essentials: Tickets, Timing, and Common Mistakes